FlavScents AInsights Entry for 2,6-Dimethyl Pyrazine (CAS: 108-50-9)

 4. Use in Flavors

-2,6-Dimethyl pyrazine is widely used in flavor formulations, particularly in savory and sweet applications like chocolate, coffee, and nut flavors.
-It serves as an impact note, providing depth and authenticity to the flavor profile.
+2,6-Dimethyl pyrazine is widely used in flavor formulations, particularly in categories such as nut, coffee, cocoa, and roasted meat flavors.
+It serves as a key impact note, providing authenticity and depth.
 Typical use levels in finished food products range from 0.1 to 5 ppm, with higher concentrations used in more robust flavor profiles.
-The compound is stable under typical processing conditions, including moderate heat and pH variations.
+The compound is stable under typical food processing conditions, including heat and pH variations, but may be susceptible to oxidation.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature